timothywhunt/timothywhunt.github.io/_pages/about.md

 Welcome!
 ======
 I am a PhD Candidate in Economics at Nuffield College, University of Oxford.
-I am interested in the economics of ageing and intra-family interaction.
+My research focuses on the economics of ageing and intra-family interaction.
+I develop and estimate dynamic structural models of life-cycle choices to evaluate the consequences of policy interventions.